nedtwigg/blog/2020/changelog/README.md

 In retrospect, it's quite vain to think our armpits would be some godly universal constant.
 Just one apex-predator-of-the-era earlier, Tyrannosaurus Newton would have had no such luck, but just such vanity.
 Perhaps that's what kept the dinosaurs from...
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm off-track.

-The point is, our field is young.
+The point is, our field is *young*.
 The word ["changelog" hardly appears at all in the english language until 1990](https://books.google.com/ngrams/graph?content=changelog%2Cchange+log&case_insensitive=on&year_start=1880&year_end=2008&corpus=15&smoothing=3&share=&direct_url=t4%3B%2Cchangelog%3B%2Cc0%3B%2Cs0%3B%3BChangeLog%3B%2Cc0%3B%3Bchangelog%3B%2Cc0%3B%3BChangelog%3B%2Cc0%3B.t4%3B%2Cchange%20log%3B%2Cc0%3B%2Cs0%3B%3Bchange%20log%3B%2Cc0%3B%3BChange%20Log%3B%2Cc0%3B%3BChange%20log%3B%2Cc0%3B%3BCHANGE%20LOG%3B%2Cc0%3B%3Bchange%20Log%3B%2Cc0#t4%3B%2Cchangelog%3B%2Cc0%3B%2Cs0%3B%3BChangeLog%3B%2Cc0%3B%3Bchangelog%3B%2Cc0%3B%3BChangelog%3B%2Cc0%3B.t4%3B%2Cchange%20log%3B%2Cc0%3B%2Cs0%3B%3Bchange%20log%3B%2Cc0%3B%3BChange%20Log%3B%2Cc0%3B%3BChange%20log%3B%2Cc0%3B%3BCHANGE%20LOG%3B%2Cc0%3B%3Bchange%20Log%3B%2Cc0).
 And dependency hell was restrained from its true inferno until MavenCentral came online in 2007[^4].
 Just as Newton the mint-warden had a more practical interest in temperature than did Galileo the planet-looker, so too does Koçulu the left-padder have a more practical interest in changelogs than Torvalds the kernel-maker.
 I very much doubt that we've yet found the final changelog / version convention!

 <!-- Can make these display properly in GitHub with https://stackoverflow.com/a/29384216/1153071  -->
 [1] [1592-3, to be more precise.](https://en.wikipedia.org/wiki/Timeline_of_temperature_and_pressure_measurement_technology#cite_note-1)